Upton Grey: Elizabethan times

 The Manor House dates from Elizabethan times when the Matthew family lived there.
 The famous Elizabethan poet, George Puttenham, lived at Herriard House but also had a farm at Upton Grey.
 It was there that- at least according to his wife in their divorce proceedings- he kept his seventeen-year-old sex slave whom he had kidnapped in London.
 Eventually she was released when Puttenham's long suffering wife discovered her existence.

 Buildings

-Manor House
+Old Manor House

 Charles Holme purchased several houses and a great deal of the surrounding land in Upton Grey.
 The Old Manor House, which he rented to tenants for the rest of his life, was in fragile condition.
 Holme then commissioned a local architect Ernest Newton to refurbish it, keeping many of the original timbers.
-Today's Edwardian decoration encloses oak rooms, a 16th-century staircase and original roof timbers.
+Today's Edwardian decoration encloses oak rooms, a sixteenth-century staircase and original roof timbers.
 Newton's house was finished in 1907.
 Gertrude Jekyll created a four and a half acre garden around it.